vertig0ne/swapi-react/README.md

 # Star War API - React

-React based application that will communicate with the [Star Wars API](https://swapi.co/) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+React based application that will communicate with the [Star Wars API](https://swapi.co/)

+NB: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## First steps.

+Installing this project will require Node.js installed on the development machine (including for build)

+Once node.js is installed run `npm install` or  `npm i` then follow the instructions below to run the code

 ## Available Scripts